erujs/nudl-py/README.md

 ## 📥 Downloading Media
 On first run:

-- urls.txt will be created in the current directory.
+- urls.txt will be created in the current directory the command was executed.
 - Paste one media URL per line, save the file, then press Enter.
 - Files will be saved to the downloads/ folder.